hfu/pm11/README.md

 ```

 **Security Considerations:**
-- The `upload` target requires explicit specification of the `OUTPUT` file to prevent accidental uploads
+- The `upload` target uploads the default file `pm11.pmtiles` if no OUTPUT is specified
 - The file must exist before upload (validation is performed)
 - By default, uploads to `pod@pod.local:/home/pod/x-24b/data`
 - Uses rsync with progress indicator (`-av --progress`)